fitrianingrum/fitrianingrum.me/content/post/contact-form-using-formspree.md

 {{< figure src="https://res.cloudinary.com/phi21st/image/upload/v1587377030/fitrianingrum.me/2020-contact-form.png" alt="Contact form" >}}

-A contact form allows your visitors to communicate with you privately.
+A contact form lets your visitors communicate with you privately.
 As static sites are getting more and more popular nowadays, you may have a purely static company website, personal website, or blog.

 However, there are limitations to what you can achieve using static sites, especially in making it more dynamic.
 For example, to add a simple contact form, you can't add any backend code to your website.

 Fortunately, there are services out there that offer simple solutions to this problem.
-For adding the contact form, you can use a simple and easy way using [Formspree](https://formspree.io/).
+To add a contact form, you can simply use [Formspree](https://formspree.io/).
 It's very straightforward to set up&mdash;you don't need any backend code, even you don't need to register to use their service.

+In this article, we will learn how to create a simple contact form using Formspree.
+The final result will be similar to the [contact](/contact) form on this site, like in the following screenshot:

+{{< figure src="https://res.cloudinary.com/phi21st/image/upload/v1587518786/fitrianingrum.me/2020-example-contact-form.jpg" alt="Contact form example" >}}

+📑  **Note**: When building a contact form, it's better to keep your contact form simple and to the point.
+Avoid adding unnecessary fields to make it less time consuming for your visitors to fill them out.
+For example, do you really need each of their first name, middle initial, and last name?
+Also, what about their company, country, and phone number?
+Some of this information might not be necessary for a contact form.

 ## Step-by-step of using Formspree

 Follow the steps below to create a contact form using Formspree.
 The steps are simple and easy to follow.
 You can copy-paste the code snippets then modify the values in it.

-The final result will be similar to the [contact](/contact) form on this site.

 **Step 1.
 Create an HTML form**